Post mockup maker

 Yes.
 Teams and creators use tweet mockups in social edits, launch previews, strategy decks, and satire content.

-Should I export X posts as PNG or MP4?
+Should I export X posts as screenshots or videos?

 Use PNG for static screenshots, decks, and social graphics.
-Use MP4 when you want the post reveal or transition to happen inside a video edit.
+Use video when you want the post reveal or transition to happen inside a video edit.

 Ready in under 2 minutes